Find international research funding

 The Global Challenges Research Fund (GCRF) is a £1.5 billion fund allocated to UK Research and Innovation (UKRI) from 2016-2021, from the Department for Business, Energy and Industrial Strategy (BEIS).
 The fund aims to ensure that UK research takes a leading role in addressing the problems faced by developing countries.

 See the University's due diligence process for grants with overseas partners if you are going to apply.
+And the University of Bath's ODA and GCRF Strategy.
 This process is for applying for and managing funding with overseas institutions, to comply with UKRI requirements.

 Contact Anne Priest, Pre-Award Development Officer and Research Development Manager in Research and Innovation Services, if you are interested in applying.
 Email: email@example.com.